vixiechu/What-The-Flexbox/readme.md

 ## What is this repo?

 My completed course files for the 'What the Flexbox?!'
 Course offered by Wes Bos.
-I decided to take this course to ensure I understood all the aspects of flexbox, rather than bits and bobs when applied practically.
+I decided to take this course to ensure I understood all the aspects of Flexbox, rather than bits and bobs when applied practically.

-Check it our yourself here -> [https://flexbox.io/]
+Check it out yourself here -> [https://flexbox.io/]

 ## What does it contain?